 - Establish a presence on as many applicable Google properties as possible including Google+, YouTube, Google Maps, Gmail etc.

 - Link to your Google+ page using rel=publisher or rel=author.
 Thanks to Mark Traphagen.
 (Update: There has been much discussion in 2014 about whether this still has value.
 My opinion is that it does, but you have to use it wisely.
 Ask yourself, “What would Google do with this information and why?”
 You’ll find the right answer.)
+And read this interesting Google Authorship post from Mark Traphagen, with Neil Feree.

 - Figure out where your customers/business partners/vendors etc. are socializing online (they’re all socializing and searching online somewhere) and establish a social presence on those properties.